tarwn/lessthandot-hugo/blogs/content/posts/2012-05-02-more-petapoco-id-s-and.md

 	}
 }
 ```
-Now let&#8217;s add the new column to both our raw POCO and the decorated POCO:
+Now let's add the new column to both our raw POCO and the decorated POCO:

 ```csharp
 public class Person {